ax-va/Pytest-Okken-2022/pytest-summary/third-party-plugins.md

 # Third-party plugins

-See also `14--third-party-plugins` for information.
+See also `14--third-party-plugins` for information about useful plugins.

 ## Full list of pytest plugins